yugabyte/yugabyte-db/docs/content/preview/architecture/system-catalog.md

 ## pg_stat_activity

-The `pg_stat_activity` view contains detailed information about active sessions, including process IDs, application names, client addresses, and the SQL statements being executed.
+The _pg_stat_activity_ view shows detailed information about active sessions, including process IDs, application names, client addresses, and the SQL statements being executed.
 This is used to monitor database performance, identify long-running or blocked queries, and diagnose concurrency issues.

-Using `pg_stat_activity`, you can monitor connection states, track query execution times, and terminate problematic sessions to optimize database performance.

 {{<note>}}
 The pg_stat_activity view is not based on any specific tables.
 Instead, it provides real-time information about the current activity of each session based on internal data structures.
 This includes information such as the user, current query, state of the query (active, idle, and more), and other session-level information.